Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Experimental Results and Theoretical Modeling

 A further distinction of positive-charged $M_S^R=+i$ (red-filled circles) and negative-charged $M_S^R=-i$ (black-filled circles) EPD's is done by analyzing the complex zeros of the functions $S_{\pm i}^R$ (Eqs. (\ref{Splus},\ref{Sminus}) evaluated for the special case of reciprocal transport).
 In Fig. \ref{Jul12_Coalescence}b we report the same data of Fig. \ref{Jul12_Coalescence}a by referring to the variable $Arg(i\cdot {\cal I}m(M_S^R))$.
 The latter takes values $\pm \pi/2$; thus highlighting in a better manner the partition of the parameter space in positive-charged ($+\pi/2$; purple areas) and negative-charged ($-\pi/2$; green areas) domains.
 The boundaries between the domains are the curves of eigenvector orthogonality (${\cal I}m(M_S^R) = 0$).
 In this figure, we indicate for some example cases the winding number evaluated after the calculation of the path integral in Eq. (\ref{eqn:winding_num}).
 Furthermore, we have plotted with red the finite curves that connect pairs of EPD's with opposite charges (winding number) and the same winding number (charge).
 These curves, as discussed above, are characterized by the constraints ${\cal R}e(M_S^R)=0$ and $-1 \le {\cal I}m(M_S^R) \le 1$.

-The rectangular billiard of Fig. \ref{Schematics}b is a pseudointegrable billiard \cite{Zyczkowski91}, but all of the results discussed above are also present for the fully ray-chaotic quarter bow-tie billiard \cite{Erb24} (see Extended Data Fig. \ref{Quarter_Bowtie_Coalescence}).
-Let us point out that the same picture emerges also in the case of reciprocal quasi-one dimensional networks (see Fig. \ref{Schematics}a and Extended Data Fig. \ref{Recip_Graph}) and complex three-dimensional cavities with underlying chaotic ray dynamics (see Fig. \ref{Schematics}c and Extended Data Fig. \ref{3D_Coalescence}).
+The rectangular billiard of Fig. \ref{Schematics}b is a pseudointegrable billiard \cite{Zyczkowski91}, but all the results discussed above are also present for the fully ray-chaotic quarter bow-tie billiard \cite{Erb24} (see Appendix \ref{sec.Reciprocal_Systems}).
+Let us point out that the same picture emerges also in the case of reciprocal quasi-one dimensional networks (see Fig. \ref{Schematics}a) and complex three-dimensional cavities with underlying chaotic ray dynamics (see Fig. \ref{Schematics}c), shown in Appendix \ref{sec.Reciprocal_Systems}.

 The applicability of the topological rules that characterize the EPD's can be further confirmed theoretically, using Random Matrix Theory (RMT) modeling.
-The latter is established as an appropriate model for the statistical description of the universal scattering properties of complex cavities such as reverberant chambers; the latter being relevant to realistic wireless communication applications \cite{Stock99,Haake10}.
-To this end, we have devised an appropriate RMT model (see Methods) whose scattering matrix takes the form
+The latter is established as an appropriate model for the statistical description of the universal scattering properties of complex cavities such as reverberant chambers; relevant to realistic wireless communication applications \cite{Stock99,Haake10}.
+To this end, we have devised an appropriate RMT model (see Appendix \ref{sec.RMT}) whose scattering matrix takes the form

 where $W$ is the $2\times N$ coupling matrix that connects the two interrogating channels with two resonant modes of an $N$-dimensional effective Hamiltonian $H_0$ that models a cavity with additional degrees of freedom, such as metasurfaces.
 The Hamiltonian $H_0$ that describes the isolated cavity (with the metasurfaces) takes the form: